nairadi0/StickIt/README.md

 # StickIt
-A web app for simple task management
+A web app for simple task management implemented using the MERN stack